xuzhi2021/ESCodeGen/README.md

 **appendix - general search list.csv:** 100 papers from Cross-disciplinary General Literature Search.
+If you filter out those with exclude=1, you will get 55 candidate papers.
+If you check those with selected=1, you will get 45 relevant papers.
+We also put the related dimensions and phases for the 45 selected paper so that you can check where each dimension first appeared.
+Among the 100 papers, we found that after reading the top 51 papers, no new dimensions emerged.